mindulle/sonagi-garden/content/dev/frontend/performance/vanilla/preload.md

 ## Preload in single-page apps

 While **prefetching** is a great way to cache resources that may be requested some time soon, we can **preload** resources that need to be used instantly.
-Maybe it’s a certain font that is used on the initial render, or certain images that the user sees right away.
+Maybe it's a certain font that is used on the initial render, or certain images that the user sees right away.

 Say our `EmojiPicker` component should be visible instantly on the initial render.
 Although it should not be included in the main bundle, it _should_ get loaded in parallel.
 Just like _prefetch_, we can add a magic comment in order to let Webpack know that this module should be preloaded.